mit-pdos/sigmaos/cpython3.11/Doc/library/os.rst

       :func:`popen` is a simple wrapper around :class:`subprocess.Popen`.
       Use :class:`subprocess.Popen` or :func:`subprocess.run` to
       control options like encodings.

-   .. deprecated:: 3.14
-      The function is :term:`soft deprecated` and should no longer be used to write new code.
-The :mod:`subprocess` module is recommended instead.

 .. function:: posix_spawn(path, argv, env, *, file_actions=None, \